 The first thing that comes to mind when someone mentions gelatin to you is dessert, but most gelatin is a meat by-product.
 As such, it works equally well in savory dishes as it does in desserts and molded salads.

 Although most commercial gelatin sold is made from animals, there are forms of gelatin to fit all types of diet restrictions, including vegetarian and kosher.

 Cooking With Gelatin

 Gelatin has many applications.
 It can be used in sweet and savory dishes.
-Since unflavored gelatin is 85% protein and low in calories, it is an excellent choice for dieters.
-For diabetics, sugar-free flavored gelatins using sugar substitutes are widely available.
 Some raw fruits can completely break down gelatin and render it useless, so read about which ones to avoid below.